 - Keep in mind that a young child may rub her eyes, avoid using anything that will burn them.

-- Keep them cut short and well groomed, if there are no ragged edges or torn cuticles to nibble on, the temptation can be minimized.
+- Keep fingernails cut short and well groomed, if there are no ragged edges or torn cuticles to nibble on, the temptation can be minimized.

 - Keeping the fridge stocked with a ready supply of raw carrots, celery sticks and crushed ice to munch on can curb temptation during tough moments.

 - Vinegar and lemon juice can also be beneficial for fighting infection.

 - If cuticles and surrounding skin are raw and sore, the topical treatments listed above will likely burn.
 Try olive oil and bandaid wraps first until they’re healed then either continue with that or if something more is needed, proceed with rubbing in the nasty tasting items.